lightfreak8/BV3-OpticalFlow/README.md

   - calculate keypoints and descriptors through SIFT algorithm
   - match descriptors between previous and current frame
   - filter matches:
-    - by comparing the distance ratio of the best match and the second best match
+    - by comparing the distance ratio of the best match and the second best match for a specific feature
     - extract corresponding points into prev_points and next_points
     - filter points within ROI
     - calculate vector between previous and current point